crutcher/crutcher.github.io-source/source/Tapestry/index.md

 If, as an exercise, we drop any notion of compatibility with existing `numpy`-derived apis; I'm interested in the question of how far we can get?

-#### Expanding a Toy Example

-Designing new evaluation languages requires that we work backwards from informal semantics (things *similar* to things we want to be able to say) and operational requirements (things we want to be true of resource usage: cpu, memory, networks, etc); and search for systems of formal semantics constructed from building blocks already known to math and computer science, which come closest to satisfying the design goals.
+When designing new evaluation languages, it is important to start with informal semantics that clearly and simply express the concepts we want to convey.
+We should also consider operational requirements, such as desired resource usage (CPU, memory, networks, etc.).
+From there, we can look for systems of formal semantics that use established building blocks in math and computer science.
+This approach helps us achieve our design goals as closely as possible.

+A functor embedding provides a formal way to describe how one evaluation system can be embedded in another in a transparent and correct way.
+This technique is commonly used to ensure that a program designed for one system can be used on another without issues.
+It is important to note that this process requires a deep understanding of both systems to ensure embedding is done correctly.
+A functor embedding can be a useful tool for developers, allowing them to reuse code and avoid rewriting entire programs from scratch.
+It can also help simplify the development process by reducing the time and effort required to create new programs.
+Overall, a functor embedding is a powerful technique for streamlining development and ensuring programs are efficient and effective.

-I like to cast much of this as searching for functor embeddings with a given set of properties, because if we can find a functor embedding into an abstract execution environment with semantics similar to the machine environments we wish to target;
-translation from the functor embedding to the actual machines tends to be straightforward.
+We can think of this process as searching for functor embeddings that have certain properties.
+When we find a functor embedding that aligns with an abstract execution environment while having semantics similar to the machine environments we want to target, translating from the functor embedding to the actual machines is often easy.

-It is frequently the case that, in searching for good embeddings, we'll find a system of formal semantics which is *close* to the informal semantics we started out with as a goal.
-We could force alignment, or we could adjust our goals; and exploit the machinery provided by the formal semantic system we've found.
-I tend to prefer the later approach.
+While searching for good embeddings, we may come across a system of formal semantics that is somewhat close to our original informal semantics.
+We can either force alignment or adjust our goals and take advantage of the formal semantic system that we’ve found.
+Personally, I prefer the latter approach.

+This design approach is particularly useful when creating new programming languages or evaluating the performance of existing ones.
+By starting with an understanding of informal semantics and operational requirements, we can ensure that our formal semantics are well-suited to the task at hand.

+It is important to keep in mind the target machines for our evaluation languages as we search for functor embeddings.
+Finding an embedding that aligns well with an abstract execution environment similar to our target machines can greatly simplify the translation process.

+In cases where the formal semantics we discover are not a perfect match for our original informal semantics, we have two
+options: we can either force alignment or adjust our goals.
+In my experience, adjusting our goals to take advantage of the formal semantic system we've found is often the most efficient approach.

+#### Expanding a Linear Example

 Consider a tensor expression in a toy language, call it $Expr$; this particular expression is motivated by a fully connected neural network layer, but it could be anything: